 9. Hide everyday items.
 Clean up pet and children’s toys before showings.
 Move dog bowls, dog crates, kids’ legos.
 If you have nowhere in the home to store them, bring them to a friends house.

-10. Don’t forget the back.
+10. Don’t forget the back of the home!
 Keep your backyard presentable.
 Plant colorful flowers and keep the landscaping trimmed and neat.
 Consistently pick up after your pets so buyers feel comfortable touring the yard.